Speakers:

 A native of Indianapolis, Indiana, Bishop Easterling holds a Bachelor’s degree, a Doctor of Jurisprudence, and a Master of Divinity from Boston University School of Theology, where she graduated summa cum laude.
 She is known for her commitment to justice, servant leadership, and transformative ministry.

-In addition to her pastoral work, Bishop Easterling serves on multiple boards and committees, including chairing The Council of Bishop’s Anti-racism Leadership Team.
+In addition to her pastoral work, Bishop Easterling serves on multiple boards and committees, including serving as chair of The Council of Bishops’ Anti-racism Leadership Team.
 She is also the founder of the Seeds of Security ministry, supporting those escaping abusive relationships.
 Bishop Easterling is married to Rev. Marion Easterling Jr., and they have two grown sons.

 Artists: